 The Application Process

 Now it’s time to submit a mortgage loan application.
-A Military Mortgage Advisor can help you understand the types of mortgages that may fit your situation.
-These could be fixed or adjustable rate mortgages, conventional or government issued loans (VA, FHA, or USDA).
+An AMS Military Mortgage Advisor can help you understand the types of mortgages that may fit your situation.
+These could be fixed or adjustable rate mortgages, conventional or government-issued loans (VA, FHA, etc.).

 Use this checklist to help you gather the necessary documents needed for the application.

-Once you’ve met all underwriting requirements and if AMS approves your loan, you’ll often receive a commitment letter indicating your loan program, loan amount, loan term, and interest rate.
+Once you’ve met all underwriting requirements, and if AMS approves your loan, you’ll receive a commitment letter indicating your loan program, loan amount, loan term, and interest rate.
 At that point, certain inspections and other activities need to happen, including a final pull of your credit report, an appraisal, and a title search.
-Your AMS Mortgage Processor and Military Mortgage Advisor will make sure all required services, such as a title search and an appraisal, are ordered promptly.
+Your AMS Military Mortgage Advisor will make sure all required services, such as a title search and an appraisal, are ordered promptly.

 Closing Your Loan

-The seller and buyer can sign documents at different times, or together.
-In any case, the seller signs the deed and closing affidavit.
-The buyer signs the new note and mortgage, and any other disclosures.
+The seller and buyer can sign documents at different times, or together — the seller signs the deed and closing affidavit, while the buyer signs the new note and mortgage, and any other disclosures.
 The old loan is paid off, and the seller, real estate agents, attorneys and other parties involved are paid.

 After the signing, the transaction documents are recorded in the county where the property is located.
 Title insurance policies are prepared and sent to you and to your lender.

-“As part of the closing, you will be given instructions on how to pay your mortgage, including the monthly amount you’ll owe and where to send it,” notes AMS Vice President of Operations Stacey Daniels.
+“As part of the closing, you will be given instructions on how to pay your mortgage, including the monthly amount you’ll owe and where to send it,” notes AMS Chief Operating Officer and Executive Vice President, Stacey Daniels.
 The lender collecting your mortgage payments, called your loan servicer, will usually set up an escrow account on your behalf to ensure property taxes, insurance, and other payments (such as HOA fees) are paid automatically, she adds.

 The types of forbearance available vary by loan type.
-If your mortgage is backed by the federal government—this includes FHA, VA, USDA, Fannie Mae and Freddie Mac loans—provisions of the recently enacted CARES Act allow you to temporarily suspend payments if you are experiencing financial difficulty due to the impact of coronavirus restrictions.
+If your mortgage is backed by the federal government — this includes FHA, VA, USDA, Fannie Mae and Freddie Mac loans — provisions of the CARES Act allow you to temporarily suspend payments if you are experiencing financial difficulty due to the impact of coronavirus restrictions.

 Loan servicers may also have forbearance or deferment options for non-government backed or private loans, but the exact options available to you may differ.